 The following year, the members of the association held a contest to find a design for a statuette that would best represent the overall aims of the organization.
-Marina Cisternas, president of the group in 1945-46, presented the idea for a golden globe encircled with a strip of motion picture film, and mounted on a pedestal.
+Marina Cisternas, president of the group in 1945-46, presented the idea fof a shiny globe on a cylindrical pedestal, to represent the world,.

 There have been other important landmarks in the history of the Golden Globes.
 In 1951 the association decided to divide the best film, actor and actress nominees into two categories -- drama, and musical or comedy -- so that no genre would be slighted.
 In 1952, the HFPA created the Cecil B. DeMille Award to recognize “outstanding contribution to the entertainment field.”
 The award’s first recipient was DeMille himself.

 Other unique awards that have been discontinued over the years were the World Film Favorite, from 1951 to 1980 and the Newcomer Award, which had several different names during its lifespan from 1948 to 1983.
 Timothy Hutton, Bette Midler and Diana Ross were among the distinguished Newcomers, and Steve McQueen, Doris Day and Barbra Streisand were some of the World Film Favorites.